mapmeld/llc/README.md

 - publish income or bids, because this disrupts how others do business
 - release strategic documents or chat logs, unless others agree for their words to be public

+## Other open companies

+Wikipedia has some general info: http://en.wikipedia.org/wiki/Open_business GitTip was founded as an open company: http://blog.gittip.com/post/26350459746/the-first-open-company/ Their methodology caused problems when they encountered TechCrunch: https://medium.com/inside-gratipay/turning-down-techcrunch-5886749a4ded

 ## Plans subject to change

 Really important!
 I don't know enough about LLCs, open businesses, and legal limitations.
 I would appreciate your feedback!